codio-content/Linux-Searching_Files_and_File_Contents/.guides/content/Practical-uses-of-the---utility-44f4.md

 ## Printing useful information

-The `>` utility can be very helpful when requiring to get common outputs printed to a file instead of being printed to the CLI.
+The `>` utility can be very helpful when required to get common outputs printed to a file instead of being printed to the CLI.

-Lets redirect the _stdout_ of the `ls` command to be written in a new file.
+Let's redirect the _stdout_ of the `ls` command to be written in a new file.

 On your `~/workspace` folder execute: